 Importantly, the documents need to be apostilled or certified at your local Panama embassy or consulate.

 If your lawyer does a good job, he or she will take care of everything as far as translation and couriering of the documents.
 You then need to go to Panama for about two weeks to complete some additional paperwork.
-After about six months you should come back for a few days to officially receive your Permanent Residence card.
+After about three-six months you should come back for a few days to officially receive your Permanent Residence card.
 Done.
 Finally, all you need to do is return once every two years to renew the card and your are in good standing

 So next time your government starts messing with you, you just need to unregister from your country, spend half the year in Panama and you officially become a tax resident of Panama.
 No more oppression; just you, freedom, sunshine & your money.

 This is the “cheapest” way to obtain the visa, but you can also buy real estate.
 It would qualify as an “economic tie” to the country.
 In many ways, this makes the most sense as a plan B. You have real estate, permanent residency, and invariably a bank account to cover the real estate related bills.